What is equity release?

 Myth 3: You’ll no longer own your home - Wrong.
 Equity release doesn’t involve selling your home to the lender.
 Instead, it involves borrowing against it.
 You’ll still be the owner.

 Myth 4: You can only use equity release if you’re mortgage free - False.
 You can still release equity from your home even if you still have a mortgage.
 In fact, you can even use your existing property wealth to pay off your mortgage.

 Myth 5: You’ll deplete your inheritance - Not necessarily.
 Lifetime mortgages are becoming increasingly flexible and some lenders will allow you to protect a portion of your home’s equity so that your loved ones will receive a guaranteed inheritance.

 You could also use equity release to give your family an early inheritance.
 If they want to buy their first home or travel the world, you could help make their dreams come true.
-To learn more, take a look at our guide to the different options for the bank of mum and dad.
+To learn more, take a look at our guide to the different options for the bank of Mum and Dad.

 Do you pay tax on equity release?

-You won’t have to pay any income tax on the money you receive through equity release.
+No, you won’t have to pay any income tax on the money you receive through equity release.
 After all, it’s technically a loan rather than a source of income.

 If you’re concerned that your estate will be subject to Inheritance Tax when you pass away, equity release could help you reduce your IHT liability.

 However, if you pass away within 7 years of giving away your assets to family or friends, these gifts may be taxable.
 The exact tax rate will vary depending on how many years have passed between the date the gift was given and your death.
 You can learn more about this in our how to reduce inheritance tax guide.

 You should seek financial advice on inheritance tax and how it might impact you.
 If you’d like help finding the right financial advisor, get in touch with us.
 We can refer you to one of our panel of leading financial advisors, depending on what your needs are.